rdmendez/MendezIntegration/README.md

 13. Format strings using escape sequences - Main.java

 PSI 2
-1. Create a method with arguments and return values
+1. Create a method with arguments and return values - Applications.java
-2. Identify a method call and argument in comments
+2. Identify a method call and argument in comments - Applications.java
-3. Identify a header and parameter in comments
+3. Identify a header and parameter in comments - Applications.java
-4. Use the Random class
+4. Use the Random class - Main.java
-5. Use the Math class
+5. Use the Math class - Main.java
-6. Create if/else constructs - main.java
+6. Create if/else constructs - Main.java under random class
-7. Create ternary constructs
+7. Create ternary constructs - Relationship.java
-8. Use a switch statement
+8. Use a switch statement - Task.java
-9. Compare two String objects by using the compareTo and equals methods and make a comment describing how == works with objects
+9. Compare two String objects by using the compareTo and equals methods and make a comment describing how == works with objects - Relationship.java
-10. Use +, -, *, /, %, ++, --, +=
+10. Use +, -, *, /, %, ++, --, +=  - Relationship.java
 11. Use relational operators
 12. Use conditional operators
 13. Describe operator precedence as a comment